 Johannesburg, July 10 (ANI

-and deteriorating race relations in the US, world number one Serena Williams
+has admitted that she was helpless in preventing the world number one Serena Williams

 ' unstoppable force which guided the American to a seventh Wimbledon title.

 Kerber, who was bidding to become the first German to win the Wimbledon crown since Steffi Graf in 1996, went down 7-5, 6-3 at the hands of defending champion Serena in the finals of the tournament.

 With the win, Serena has not only taken the revenge of her Australian Open

 final loss to Kerber, but has also fulfilled her long-standing quest of equaling Graf's record of 22 Grand Slam titles.